Philip Hoffman (filmmaker): Life and career

 Hoffman has been honoured with more than 25 retrospectives and spotlights of his work.
 His 2001 film, 'What these ashes wanted', received the Golden Gate Award at the San Francisco International Film Festival, the Telefilm Canada Award at the Images Festival in Toronto, and the Gus Van Sant Award at the Ann Arbor Film Festival.

 In 2001 the publication Landscape with Shipwreck: First Person Cinema and the Films of Philip Hoffman, was released comprising some 25 essays.
 The Canadian Film Institute presented a retrospective showing of his works in Ottawa in March and April 2008.
 A book, entitled Rivers of Time and consisting of an interview with Hoffman, "essays and reflections" on the filmmaker and his work, and images from his films, was issued to coincide with the retrospective.

 Since 1994 Hoffman has been the artistic director of the Independent Imaging Retreat (aka Film Farm) which is celebrated its 25th anniversary in 2019. with screenings and an installation at Toronto's TIFF Bell Lightbox.

 In 2016, Hoffman was awarded a Governor General's Award in Visual and Media Arts as denoted in the Record (Waterloo Region), and in 2019 Hoffman's film `vulture', which utilized `green' film developing techniques (partly processed using plants and flowers) was awarded the Kodak Cinematic Award from the Ann Arbor Film Festival, USA and the Fugas Jury Award for Best International Film (over 45 minutes), at Documenta Madrid in Spain in 2020.

+Further explorations of botanical processes can be seen in `Deep 1', 2023, which won the Jury Award at Ann Arbor Film Festival in the USA and `endings', 2024, co-directed with Isiah Medina, which was awarded Best Director at Ribalta Film Festival in Italy.